ahmadrazakhawaja/Employee-Expense-Approval/README.md

 ## Deployment

-I have deployed this web app on a Linux based virtual private server, on top ofit Apache http server is used.
+I have deployed this web app on a Linux based virtual private server, which uses Apache http server for request handling.